A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Non-Stationary Kernels

+For $L>2$ layers in a DGP, we iterate this procedure of using the previous layer's output as the next layer's GP input until reaching the last layer.
+For a $L$-layer DGP architecture, this creates a sequence of $L$ independent GPs $GP^{(1)},GP^{(2)},\cdots,GP^{(L)}$ corresponding to each layer.
+Each layer's forward method applies the mean and covariance functions to input data and returns a multivariate normal distribution as output, which serves as the next layer's input.

-Although each layer of DGP is equipped with stationary kernels, the output of one GP layer becomes the input to the next GP layer, hence the final output will not be stationary.
-For a DGP with $L$ layers, we can represent the model as follows:
+Although each layer of a DGP is equipped with stationary kernels, the output of one GP layer becomes the input to the next GP layer, hence the final output will not be stationary.
+For a DGP with $L$ layers, we can represent the model as follows using unique mean functions $m^{(1)},\cdots,m^{(L)}$ and covariance kernels $k^{(1)},\cdots,k^{(L)}$ that generate $\Sigma_1,\cdots, \Sigma_L$ used in the probabilistic distributions:

-Then, an optimizer and the variational Evidence Lower Bound (ELBO) are used for training of the DGP model.
+Then, an optimizer and the variational Evidence Lower Bound (ELBO) are used for training the DGP model.
 Using a variational approximation in ELBO, instead of exact inference, leads to manageable computational complexity of deeper GP models \citep{titsias2010bayesian}.
 The deep Gaussian Processes (GPs) can be perceived as hierarchical models whose kernel does not admit a closed form.
 Crucially, this ``hierarchy of means'' is constructed via the means of the layer-distributions in the deep GP, but not higher moments like \cite{allenby2006hierarchical,daniels1999nonconjugate, mohamed2015statistical}.
-Only the mean functions at each layer of the deep GP are contingent upon computations from preceeding layers, signifying hierarchies that rely on the first-order structure at every layer of the model.
+Only the mean functions at each layer of the deep GP are contingent upon computations from preceding layers, signifying hierarchies that rely on the first-order structure at every layer of the model.

 Using a slightly different framework based on the Vecchia approximation, \cite{jimenez2023vecchia} introduced a ``deep Vecchia ensemble,'' a hybrid method combining Gaussian processes (GPs) and deep neural networks (DNNs) for regression.
 This model builds an ensemble of GPs on DNN hidden layers, utilizing Vecchia approximations for GP scalability.
 Mathematically, the joint distribution of variables is decomposed using Vecchia's approximation, and predictions are combined using a generalized product of experts.
 This approach offers both representation learning and uncertainty quantification.
-As described in the last section, a GP model can utilize a deep kernel, constructively combining the neural network's (NN) and the GP's strength, leading to a model that benefits from the GP's interpretability and the NN's flexibility \citep{wilson2016deep}.
+As described in the last section, a GP model can utilize a deep kernel, constructively combining the neural network's and the GP's strength, leading to a model that benefits from the GP's interpretability and the NN's flexibility \citep{wilson2016deep}.